PortaSL/OpenShockTheSpire/README.md

 > This is a workaround.
 While it should work, I'm not actively supporting this method.
 Use the Steam Workshop method if you can.
 - Follow [this guide](https://github.com/kiooeht/ModTheSpire/wiki#playing-mods).
 - You will also need to download the [ModTheSpire](https://steamcommunity.com/sharedfiles/filedetails/?id=1605060445), [BaseMod](https://steamcommunity.com/sharedfiles/filedetails/?id=1605833019) and [StSLib](https://steamcommunity.com/sharedfiles/filedetails/?id=1609158507) dependencies.
 - Add pishockthespire.jar to your mod file.
+You can download it from the [releases](https://github.com/Yahlunna/PiShockTheSpire/releases) page.
+There is no need to download the source code to install the mod, the .jar file will suffice.